brennerm/brennerm.github.io/_posts/2021-05-19-optimzing-kubernetes-applications.markdown

 ### Metrics

 Metrics allow you to define the criteria that you want to gather and/or optimize, e.g. minimizing the costs while maximizing the throughput of your application.
-SFO comes with certain metrics out of the box, like trial duration but can also query popular monitoring systems like Prometheus or Datadog if you are looking to optimize more specific metrics.
+StormForge comes with certain metrics out of the box, like trial duration, but can also query popular monitoring systems like Prometheus or Datadog if you are looking to optimize more specific metrics.

 Example: